CM2S/piglot/examples/sample_curve_fitting/description.md

 Best parameters
 - a:     1.999508
 ```
-As you can see, piglot correctly identifies the `a` parameter close to the expected value of 2, and the error of the fitting is in the order of $10^{-8}$.
+As you can see, `piglot` correctly identifies the `a` parameter close to the expected value of 2, and the error of the fitting is in the order of $10^{-8}$.
-In addition to these outputs, `piglot` creates an output directory, with the same name of the configuration file (minus the extension), where it stores the optimisation data.
+In addition to these outputs, `piglot` creates an output directory, with the same name as the configuration file (minus the extension), where it stores the optimisation data.

 To visualise the optimisation results, use the `piglot-plot` utility.
 In the same directory, run
 ```bash
 piglot-plot best config.yaml
 ```
-Which will display the best observed value for the optimisation problem.
+Which will display the best-observed value for the optimisation problem.
 You should see the following output in the terminal
 ```
 Best run: